Israel’s high court to hear petitions against Netanyahu rule

 Pro-democracy demonstrators have been taking to the streets weekly to protest Netanyahu’s continued rule.
 Last week, counter-protesters against the court demonstrated against its hearing the petitions against Netanyahu’s rule.

-In an unprecedented move, Sunday’s hearing would be broadcast live on the high court’s website while most of the country remains under coronavirus movement restrictions.
+In an exceptional move, Sunday’s hearing was broadcast live on the high court’s website while most of the country remains under coronavirus movement restrictions.
+The judges, attorneys and clerks wore face masks, and plastic barriers separated each of the 11 justices on the bench.

 Netanyahu was indicted earlier this year on charges of accepting bribes, fraud and breach of trust.
 He has denied any wrongdoing.
 His trial was postponed due to restrictions his hand-picked interim justice minister placed on the courts after the coronavirus crisis erupted and is scheduled to commence later this month.